Preferred Lender List

 Some important factors for you to consider in choosing a lender include cost (interest rates and potential origination fees), flexibility (repayment options), and customer service.
 Common customer service considerations include the availability of a fixed rate loan product, account information online, deferment options, and cosigner release options.

-Baylor's lender list was established by an open Request for Information (RFI) process and scored by a University committee who reviewed submissions from lenders in 2013 on the basis of borrower benefits and services, customer service to students and staff, and service standards in the past academic year.
+Baylor's lender list was established by an open Request for Information (RFI) process and scored by a University committee who reviewed submissions from lenders in spring 2015 on the basis of borrower benefits and services, timely processing, and prompt customer service.
 Placement on the lender list is the result of our evaluation of the lender's borrower benefits offered, flexibility, and customer service to you and our staff.

 To comply with the Higher Education Opportunity Act of 2008 (HEOA), Baylor has adopted the federally mandated Code of Conduct for Education Loans to address specific legislative concerns relating to educational loan programs.